ZaneMeroff/mtv_music_trivia/README.md

 # MTV MUSIC TRIVIA! 👨‍🎤
-a rad music trivia game with an 80s theme!
+a totally rad music trivia game for mobile with an 80s theme!

 ### Introduction
 This was my fourth (last) project from Mod3 at Turing School of Software and Design.
 I was given six days to create a unique React app utilizing React Router, React Redux, and the `fetch()` method to `GET` data from an API.
 I chose to create a music trivia game for mobile devices using the [Open Trivia Database API](https://opentdb.com) to populate the questions.
 A major learning goal for this project was to create a robust testing suite using Jest and Enzyme to ensure all components and user interactions function correctly.